 Your Google Chromebook has a keyboard shortcut to take screenshots.
-You can use Ctrl + Show windows key combination to take screenshots.
+For example, you can use Ctrl + Show Windows key combination to take a Chromebook screenshot.

 Let’s get started.